Alexei1999/features-applier/README.md

 Features Applier includes these APIs

 - `applyFeatures()`: powerful tool for enhancing components by applying specified features.
 It provides a structured way to integrate enhancements such as hooks and higher-order components (HOCs).
-- `createFeaturesApplier()`: versatile factory method that allows to assemble any set of appliers, modifiers, and builder behaviors, allowing for extensive customization of how features are applied.
-Can serve as a foundational tool for building adaptable and scalable feature applications, accommodating a wide array of application needs beyond standard React component enhancement.
+- `createFeaturesApplier()`: versatile factory method that allows to assemble any set of appliers and modifiers, allowing for customization of how features are applied.
+Can serve as a tool for building adaptable and scalable feature applications, accommodating a wide array of application needs.

 ### Conditional Feature Application